EvaBouts/EvaBouts/README.md

 ### Hi there 👋

-I'm Eva, a new member of the devloppers community !
+I'm Eva, a new member of the developers community !
 Currently studying Web development with an accessibility specialisation, I will graduate in September 2024.

 ### 🌱 I’m currently learning
 - HTML